skatkov/webhukhs/README.md

 mount Webhukhs::Engine, at: "/webhooks"
 ```

-Advanced mounting approach (all webhooks paths will shown in `rails routes`)
+Advanced mounting approach (all webhooks paths will be shown in `rails routes`)

 ```ruby
 Webhukhs.configuration.active_handlers.each_key do |service_id|